 My name is Ray Cinti and I’ve been teaching Biology since graduating from The University of California, Davis in 1987 with a B.S. in Biological Sciences, minor in Education and a California Teaching Credential in Biology and Chemistry in 1988.
-Just last year I completed a Masters of Arts degree from the University of San Francisco.
-For the last 26 years I’ve been the Science Department Chair at Convent, as well as the Honors Biology, AP Biology, Conservation Biology, and Physiology instructor.
+I completed a Masters of Arts degree from the University of San Francisco in 2014 and for the last 26 years I’ve been the Science Department Chair at Convent of the Sacred Heart HS, as well as the Honors Biology, AP Biology, Conservation Biology, and Honors Physiology instructor.

 Science Department Chair: Convent of the Sacred Heart HS

 Instructor: Honors Biology, Physiology, AP Biology, Conservation Biology

 I’ve had the honor and privilege of teaching some of the

 brightest, most gifted, and highly-motivated young women over the years.
 I’m so proud

 of each of them.
 The dedication and passion I’ve experienced in academic

 pursuit in my lab has been most remarkable.
 I’ve received great joy working alongside

 these students.
 It’s been amazing to see the development of